Jarvis-Int-Inc/ziti-tunnel-android/README.md

 ## Building ziti-tunnel-android
-There being no documentation of any kind for the Android clients, I have started some starting with how to build it.
+There being no documentation of any kind for the Android clients, I have started some beginning with build instructions.

 Thankfully it is pretty straightforward and there were no tricks or gotchas.
-I have successfully built the Android tunnel app on Windows 11 using Android Studio:
+I have successfully built the Android tunnel app on Windows 11 using this version of Android Studio:

 ```
 Android Studio Bumblebee | 2021.1.1 Patch 1